Kitchen Remodeling in the Fox Valley

 - Electric cook top with level burners, a light to indicate when the surface is hot, front controls, and a downdraft feature that pulls heat away from the user

 If you've been thinking about remodeling the kitchen in your home, we can help!
-Our team has experience remodeling kitchens across Dekalb, Genoa, Shabbona, and Sycamore.
+Our team has experience remodeling kitchens across Dekalb, Shabbona, Sycamore, Geneva, and Batavia.